Open Account

 What is the difference between Brent oil and WTI oil?

 Brent and WTI (West Texas Intermediate) are two types of crude oil sourced from different geographical locations.
-Brent is extracted from the North Sea and is traded predominantly in the European, Asian, and African markets, while WTI is sourced from Texas and nearby regions in the U.S. and is generally directed toward the American market.
-Brent usually has a higher sulfur content than WTI, classifying it as "sour" crude, whereas WTI, with its lower sulfur content, is considered "sweet" crude.
-Because of these qualities, Brent is more commonly used in seaborne shipping, while WTI is preferred for inland applications.
+Brent is extracted from the North Sea and is traded predominantly in the European, Asian, and African markets.
+WTI, sourced from Texas and nearby regions in the U.S., is primarily used in the American market.
+While both Brent and WTI are considered "light" and "sweet" crudes due to their low sulfur content, WTI has slightly lower sulfur levels, making it marginally sweeter.

 What is the best time to trade crude oil?